scaffold-eth/scaffold-eth/README.md

 </details>

 ## About The Project

-This branch uses [buyer-mints-nft](https://github.com/austintgriffith/scaffold-eth/tree/buyer-mints-nft) as a starting point.
-Please refer to its own README for the context.

-We will show you how a simple NFT auction can be built and also will demonstrate how you can spin it up locally as a playground.
+We will show you how a simple Signature based NFT auction can be built and also will demonstrate how you can spin it up locally as a playground.
 ## Speed Run
 [![ethdenvervideo](https://i9.ytimg.com/vi/ws1bZ5VTolw/mq2.jpg?sqp=CMybpIQG&rs=AOn4CLArZMBK72XW5Siz5BmIZd0d86SjlQ)](https://youtu.be/ws1bZ5VTolw)
 ## Getting Started